 Jamie hated baths, indeed Jamie hated water.
 He was a Collie mixed with something, clearly not a water dog.
 He had long Collie hair with a thick undercoat.
 On his feet, legs and backside, he had long fluffy hair.
 His hair knotted and matted.
 Jamie also hated being brushed.

 Every so often, when we’d screw up the courage or when he was particularly filthy, it would be bath time for Jamie, whether he liked it or not.
 We tried every type of bath arrangement – the tub in the house, buckets of warm water and a hose outside, a combination of both.
-It was very hard to suds him up and even harder to get him thoroughly rinsed.
+Sudsing him up was very hard to do, and thoroughly rinsing him even harder.
 Then brushing him!
 Chasing him around trying to take a swipe with the brush.
 Leg-locking him on the floor so he couldn’t get up while I brushed as quickly as possible trying to get knots out.
 Cutting matted hair out.
 It was not pleasant for anyone.

 Why don’t you take him to a groomer?

 A friend, looking at his filthy, smelly coat one day, said “why don’t you take him to a groomer?”
 “A groomer for Jamie, yeah right!”
 I said with disdain.
 It was ok for her.
 She had a Newfoundland dog who had a job.
 He was official mascot for the Signal Hill Tattoo so he had to look good.
 He wouldn’t even fit in a bathtub and, with his job, had been to groomers since he was a pup.
 Poodles and foo-foo dogs went to groomers.
 Big old country dogs like Jamie did not.
 But it was a hot summer and poor Jamie was feeling it.
 He had big clumps of winter hair sticking out all over him, the dag ends on his behind were stiff with filth.
 He flopped out, panting in the heat.
 I thought, why not?

 Salon appointment for Jamie